Massachusetts

 Restrictions

-Massachusetts generally restricts abortion at twenty-four weeks LMP,[1]MASS.
+Massachusetts generally restricts abortion at twenty-four week post-fertilization,[1]MASS.
 GEN. LAWS ch.
 112, § 12M.
+See id. § 12K (defining pregnancy as “the presence of an implanted human embryo or fetus in the uterus”).
 Massachusetts law generally requires that one parent or guardian or a judge consent to a minor’s abortion if the young person is under 16.[2]Id. § 12R.

 Massachusetts law requires providers to report certain abortions to the state.[3]Id. § 12Q.
-Massachusetts law restricts the provision of abortion care at twenty-four weeks of pregnancy to licensed physicians and to circumstances where the patient’s life or health is at risk or the fetus has a lethal genetic anomaly.[4]Id. § 12N.
+Massachusetts law restricts the provision of abortion care at twenty-four weeks of pregnancy to licensed physicians and to circumstances where the patient’s life or health is at risk or the patient receives a grave fetal diagnosis.[4]Id. § 12N.

 Massachusetts law includes constitutional protections for abortion.
 In 1981, the Massachusetts Supreme Court held that the due process protections of the state constitution protect abortion.[5]Moe v.
-Sec’y of Admin. & Fin., 382 Mass.
-629, 645-648, 417 N.E.2d 387, 397-99 (Mass.
-1981); Planned Parenthood League of Mass. v.
-Attorney General, 677 N.E.2d 101, 103-04, 107-08 (Mass. … Continue reading Massachusetts state law also protects the right to abortion.[6]Mass.
+Sec’y of Admin. & Fin., 417 N.E.2d 387, 397-99 (Mass.
+1981); Planned Parenthood League of Mass., Inc. v.
+Att’y Gen., 677 N.E.2d 101, 103-04 (Mass.
+1997).
+Massachusetts state law also protects the right to abortion.[6]Mass.
 Gen. Laws ch.
 112, § 12L.
 Massachusetts affirms the right of physicians, physician assistants, nurse practitioners, and nurse midwives to provide abortions before twenty-four weeks of pregnancy.[7]Id. § 12M.
 Massachusetts provides public funding for abortion care.[8]Moe, 382 Mass. at 629.
 The state protects clinic safety and access by prohibiting obstruction and providing a buffer zone.[9]MASS.
 GEN. LAWS ch.
 266, §§ 120E (preventing obstruction), 120E 1/2 (providing a buffer zone).

 Conclusion